Student Gambling Policies

 - Recognize and help recovery.
 Treat addictive behavior such as gambling through education and prevention rather than punishment.
 Consider making accommodations in judicial proceedings for students who voluntarily seek help.
 Additional accommodations for students in recovery may include medical leaves of absence, schedule changes to facilitate off-campus treatment, and withdrawal due to extenuating circumstances.

-Sports Wagering Policies
+Villanova University: Sports Wagering Policy

 About the Author